 If you're getting married in a garden, why not opt for a burst of florals in the hair?
 Having the hair play off your entire aesthetic—from dress, to environment and floral arrangements—is always a solid move that will leave you feeling like everything tied together just perfectly.

-For the anti-bride brides who may want to stray from all the "romantic" hairstyles, consider doing an architectural shape in the hair thats bold and unique but still keeps things soft with the blown-out texture and addition of ornamental barrettes.
+For the anti-bride brides who may want to stray from all the "romantic" hairstyles, consider doing an architectural shape that's bold and unique but still keeps things soft with the blown-out texture and addition of ornamental barrettes.

 Clean and Classic

 This clean and classic style is a perfectly coiffed chignon.
 Placement is very important with these types of hairstyles.
-By arranging it just slightly above the nape of the neck, its positioned to stay secure without loosening up as you move your head around.
-It also provides more attention be drawn to the other details of your bridal ensemble.
+By arranging it just slightly above the nape of the neck, your updo stays secure without loosening as you move your head around.
+It also draws more attention to the other details of your bridal ensemble.

 If your natural texture can support tighter tendrils, consider adding the curls for natural looking movement and body.
-While it may shorten your long length, tendrils like this can add so much natural volume to an updo without adding a ton of product to the hair.
+While it may shorten your long length, tendrils like this can add so much natural volume to an updo without needing a ton of product.

-Flower crowns are an easy, laidback hair accessory that will have you feeling like a queen, and they're especially popular amongst outdoor weddings.
-Be sure to collaborate with both your hair stylist and your florist when discussing ideas and incorporating this detail into your look.
-It's minor planning beforehand that will ensure a super low-stress and minimally timed beauty routine on your big day.
+Flower crowns are an easy, laid-back hair accessory that will have you feeling like a queen, and they're especially popular at outdoor weddings.
+Be sure to collaborate with both your hairstylist and your florist when discussing ideas and incorporating this detail into your look.
+Planning beforehand will ensure a low-stress and seamless beauty routine on your big day.

 Undone Box Braids

-One of our favorite long braided bridal styles are these undone box braids seen on Elaine Welteroth for her wedding day.
-Partially unwound in all the right places, the undone braids add such interesting texture.
-This style really works with her hair color and helps to add so much more dimension and interest that catches the eye.
+One of our favorite long braided bridal styles is these undone box braids seen on Elaine Welteroth for her wedding day.
+Partially unwound in all the right places, the braids add such interesting texture.
+This style really works with her hair color and helps to add so much more eye-catching dimension.

 Messy French Twist

-If you're a big fan of second day hair, a piece-y textured updo like this messy french twist might be the bridal style for you.
-A little dry texture spray or surf spray and a few hair pins are all you need to get the hair tight and secure while appearing loose and effortlessly pulled together.
+If you're a big fan of second-day hair, a piece-y textured updo like this messy French twist might be the bridal style for you.
+A little dry texture spray or surf spray and a few hair pins are all you need to get hair tight and secure while appearing loose and effortlessly pulled together.